the-engine-room/responsible-data-handbook/_posts/0001-01-03-chapter-02-managing-data.md

 ####Living in the cloud

-Advantages: decreased costs, increased resilience, easier sharing and collaboration, less downtime, better backup, specialist provider knowledge
+Advantages: Decreased costs, increased resilience, easier sharing and collaboration, less downtime, better backup, specialist provider knowledge

-Disadvantages: increased legal uncertainty, no control over physical access, nearly impossible to vet people with access to the servers, reliant on cloud company policies which may change
+Disadvantages: Increased legal uncertainty, no control over physical access, nearly impossible to vet people with access to the servers, reliant on cloud company policies which may change